suardi26/Java-Basic/Basic Operation (Array)/README.md

   <samp> namely array data, the beginning and end of the range index to be copied.</samp>

 -  <samp>Filling Values in Arrays with the same Value can use the 'fill' function in the 'Arrays' class.
-The 'fill' function has 2 parameters,</samp>
+The 'fill' function </samp>

-   <samp>namely the Array data and the value of each Array index.</samp>
+   <samp>has 2 parameters, namely the Array data and the value of each Array index.</samp>